aichallenge/aichallenge/README.md

 - [ ] Support opponent.sql

+## Setup

+1. First run `python setup.py` in the root folder.
+This will create the starter bots in `ants/dist/starter_bots` and copy them to `website/starter_packages/` where the user can later download them.
+   It will then download the wiki files, which are parsed and put into the php files.

 ## Folder Contents

 - `ants/` - Everything related to ants: engine, starter packages, maps/mapgen, visualizer